CriMenghini/crimenghini.github.io/index.md

 <img align='right' src="/images/photo_website.png" width="250">

 I'm a postdoc in the Computer Science department at Brown University 🇺🇸, where I do fun research in the BATS lab led by [Stephen Bach](https://cs.brown.edu/people/sbach/).
-As data is changing our notion of the world,
-I contribute to this change by either designing models to learn from a few labeled data, or understanding humans behaviours, with a computational approach.
+I study how we can democratize the usage of large models by investigating efficient approaches to adapt them to specialized domains.

 I arrived at Brown as Visiting Ph.D. student and worked with [Eli Upfal](https://cs.brown.edu/people/eupfal/) and [Matteo Riondato](https://matteo.rionda.to/).
 In July 2021, I defended my Ph.D. thesis in [Computer Engineering](https://corsidilaurea.uniroma1.it/en/corso/2021/30430/home) from Sapienza University 🇮🇹, advised by [Aris Anagnostopoulos](http://aris.me/) and [Stefano Leonardi](https://sites.google.com/a/uniroma1.it/stefanoleonardi-eng/home).

-I earned my master's degree in Data Science at Sapienza University, after one-year exchange in the [School of Computer and Communication Sciences](https://www.epfl.ch/schools/ic/) at EPFL 🇨🇭, where I joined [Data Science Lab](https://dlab.epfl.ch/) led by Robert West.
+I earned my master's degree in Data Science at Sapienza University, after a one-year exchange in the [School of Computer and Communication Sciences](https://www.epfl.ch/schools/ic/) at EPFL 🇨🇭, where I joined [Data Science Lab](https://dlab.epfl.ch/) led by Robert West.
-Before that, I got a bachelor degree in Statistics, Economics and Finance at Sapienza University.
+Before that, I got a bachelor's degree in Statistics, Economics, and Finance at Sapienza University.

 <a href="https://www.linkedin.com/in/cristina-menghini-patk/" style="text-decoration:none">
   <img src="/images/LinkedIn_logo_initials.png" width="20">